Configuring Screenless Devices for Schools

 • Average response time to prompts

-This gives you evidence for procurement and helps avoid buying devices that look good in a demo but fail in day-to-day use.
+That gives you something useful for procurement and stops you buying devices that look fine in a demo but fall apart in day-to-day use.

 Set up a repeatable classroom process

-A rollout fails when each class handles devices differently.
-Use a standard setup process from the start.
+A rollout falls apart when every class handles devices differently.
+Set a standard process from the start.

 • Device ID